 Patrick Lathrop is an actor, director, costumer and educator.
 He holds a BA in Theatre Performance, an MFA in Musical Theatre, and an MA in Costume History and Design.
-Patrick has been a Teaching Artist for over 25 years with a strong background in non-traditional, informal and museum education utilizing the Visual and Performing Arts to foster creativity and self-esteem in young people.
+Patrick has been a teaching artist for over 25 years with a strong background in nontraditional, informal and museum education utilizing the visual and performing arts to foster creativity and self-esteem in young people.
 Patrick has worked with a variety of organizations including the Imagination Celebration of Orange County, Orange County Department of Education, Pasadena Junior Theatre, Pasadena Unified School District, and San Diego Junior Theatre.
-Just prior to moving from Southern California, Patrick worked with the San Diego Old Globe Theatre to help develop a new Shakespeare Curriculum for fifth graders.
+Just prior to moving from Southern California, Patrick worked with the San Diego Old Globe Theatre to help develop a new Shakespeare curriculum for fifth graders.
 Patrick began with the Coaster Theater as the summer camp director in August of 2009.
-In November of that year he moved to Cannon Beach to work in the Box Office and be the Education Director.
-Since then he has directed several education productions, as well as directingand acting in several Coaster Theatre productions.
+In November of that year he moved to Cannon Beach to work in the box office and be the education director.
+Since then he has directed several education productions and he has directed and acted in several Coaster Theatre productions.

 Jenni Tronier – Marketing & Operations Director

 Jenni studied acting in NYC at The Academy of Dramatic Arts and Circle in the Square Theatre School.
 After graduating from Circle she co-founded Phenomenon Productions, Inc. in NYC with her future husband Ryan Hull.
-With Phenomenon Production she co-produced Zastrozzi: The Master of Discipline, Just Assassins and a new work staged reading of Beyond.
-She took a few years off to return to school and study Art History at Hunter College and in 2004 moved to Portland, OR.
-While in Portland she worked for Coffee Bean Intl., a private label coffee roaster as Business Development Coordinator, Creative Manager and Marketing Project Manager.
+With Phenomenon Productions she co-produced Zastrozzi: The Master of Discipline, Just Assassins and a new work staged reading of Beyond.
+She took a few years off to return to school and study art history at Hunter College and in 2004 moved to Portland, OR.
+While in Portland she worked for Coffee Bean Intl., a private label coffee roaster as business development coordinator, creative manager and marketing project manager.
 In 2012, she and her family were looking for a change and decided to move to Cannon Beach.
 Jenni joined the Coaster Theatre in June 2013.
-A few of her acting credits include Twelfth Night, Present Laughter, The Importance of Being Earnest, Zastrozzi, Pericles, American Clock, Once Upon A Mattress and You Can’t Take it With You.
+A few of her acting credits include Bunbury, Don’t Dress for Dinner, Twelfth Night, Present Laughter, The Importance of Being Earnest, Zastrozzi, Pericles, American Clock, Once Upon A Mattress and You Can’t Take it With You.
 Choreography credits include Into The Woods and Paint Your Wagon (assistant).
-Directing credits include Coffee & Cigarettes and Agatha Christie’s Murder on the Nile.
+Directing credits include Baskerville: A Sherlock Holmes Mystery, Agatha Christie’s Murder on the Nile and Coffee & Cigarettes.